Makrine/autoLoginNS/README.md

 # Rate Limits

-1/10/2021 - On Linux the script takes 1-1.71 seconds to log into ONE nation.
-Which means in 30 seconds it can log into 17-30 nations.
+**1/10/2021** - On Linux the script takes 1-1.71 seconds to log into ONE nation.
+Which means in 30 seconds it can log into 17-30 nations;

+Tested on 50 nations (on Linux).
+It took 52 seconds!
+So basically it is impossible to exceed the rate limit on my computer.
+I don't know how it will work on other machines though.
+My CPU is Ryzen 7 3750H